payoubi/payoubi.github.io/_publications/2019_Asimaki_Mayoral_Ayoubi_Franke_Hutchinson.md

 date: 2019-06-17
 venue: 'Geo-Congress, March 24-27, 2019, Philadelphia, Pennsylvania, USA.'
 ---
-Seismic risk in Mexico City governed by site effects.
-The M8.1 1985 subduction zone earthquake, which caused significant damage and loss of thousands of lives at 350km epicentral distance, has become the quintessential example of the role that site effects can play in modifying the amplitude, frequency and duration of ground shaking; and in aggravating the
+<div style="text-align: justify"> Seismic risk in Mexico City governed by site effects.
+The M8.1 1985 subduction zone
+earthquake, which caused significant damage and loss of thousands of lives at 350km epicentral distance, has become the quintessential example of the role that site effects can play in modifying the amplitude, frequency and duration of ground shaking; and in aggravating the